 Breeding birds: 6,200,000 territories

-Chaffinches form large groups in winter eating seeds and fruit from farmland and gardens..
-During breeding season they are fiercely territorial and will supplement their diet with caterpillars.
+Chaffinches eat mainly seeds as well as some fruit.
+In winter they form large flocks to feed in groups in farmland and gardens.
+During breeding season they will supplement their diet with caterpillars.

 Chaffinches can be seen all year round across the UK in woodlands, hedgerows, fields, parks and gardens.

 The chaffinch is sometimes known as the bachelor bird and the second part of its scientific name means bachelor.
 This is because migration patterns between the sexes differ and in Sweden, the home country of Linnaeus, who named them, many females leave over winter while the males remain.